hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > In which they're held; instead of free balls, they
 >
-> Who hold them, always make all comers pay,
+> Who hold them, always make all comers pay[^216],

->
+[^216]: Those who suppose these free balls are given through the proprietor's generosity, will find themselves very much deceived.
+The proprietors have two objects in view, (videlicet) notoriety, and the profit of refreshments, which, with the hat and cloak money, generally make ample amends to them for their supposed liberality.

 > Either for music, room, or hat, or clothes,
 >
 > Or something else they claim, or else propose